Re-Dei/blockchain-lab/lab-1/README.md

 1. Open your browser and navigate to `http://localhost:5173`.
 2. Enter a channel name to join a room.
-3. Once both users have joined the room, RSA keys are generated and exchanged.
+3. Once both users have joined the room, AES keys are generated and exchanged.
-4. The AES key is encrypted with each user's public RSA key and sent to them.
+4. AES algorithm is used to encrypt messages.
 5. Users can send and receive encrypted messages in real-time.

 ## Project Structure